Microwave-MVC/microwave-java-guava-scala/README.md

     $ vagrant plugin install vagrant-berkshelf
     $ cd workspace
     $ vagrant up                          # provisions the box for the first time
-    $ vagrant halt && vagrant destroy     # this will allow ubuntu-desktop to load
+    $ vagrant halt && vagrant up          # this will allow ubuntu-desktop to load
     * Log in with user vagrant and password vagrant
     * Open terminal inside ubuntu
     $ idea-IC-14.1.1/bin/idea.sh